MRC Industry Collaboration Framework (ICF) - MRC

 Consulting with the research organisation’s contracts office or technology transfer office

-The content of the ICF form and the letter of support from the company partner will form the basis for the terms of the ‘collaboration agreement’ between the parties.
+The response to the ICF application question and the letter of support from the company partner will form the basis for the terms of the ‘collaboration agreement’ between the parties.

 It is important to the assessment process that conversations have been conducted by parties in both the research organisation and the non-academic project partner who would have the authority to approve the acceptance of such terms.